MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 ### Weather Bar in Outlook

 The [Weather Bar](https://support.microsoft.com/office/d11b7532-7c58-489e-8103-5cc5d727b06b) in Outlook displays weather forecasts for geographic locations you choose.
 During use, the Weather Bar in Outlook connects to MSN Weather by default.
 MSN is owned by Microsoft and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) apply.
-When you use the Weather Bar with MSN Weather, Microsoft does not detect your location and the cities that you choose to display are not linkable to you.
+When you use the Weather Bar with MSN Weather, Microsoft does not detect your location, and the cities that you choose to display are not linkable to you.
 You may [change this default setting](/office/client-developer/outlook/weather/extending-the-weather-bar-in-outlook) to connect to other weather service providers.
-If you decide to use another weather service provider, you will need to check the privacy statement and license terms of that provider to know which terms apply.
+If you decide to use another weather service provider, you'll need to check the privacy statement and license terms of that provider to know which terms apply.

 ## How to determine if your admin has given you the ability to use optional connected experiences

 To determine whether your admin has given you the ability to use any optional connected experiences in your Office apps included with Microsoft 365 Apps for enterprise on a Windows device, go to **File** > **Account** > **Account Privacy** and select **Manage Settings**.
-If your admin has not given you control, you will see a message that states, "Your organization's admin manages your privacy settings and has decided to disable optional connected experiences."
+If your admin has not given you control, you'll see a message that states, "Your organization's admin manages your privacy settings and has decided to disable optional connected experiences."

 If you're using Office for Mac, open any Office application and select the app menu (such as Word, or Excel) > **Preferences** > **Privacy**.
 This action will open the Account Privacy settings dialog box where you can see your privacy options.